 From the Netflix show to the visual art going to the Japanese culture and to Marie Kondo, the ruling idea is to be simple.

 By any chance, can I avoid converting into monkshood?

 If I pose the questions to The Minimalists, they would probably laugh.
 It’s not that radical, you know.
 There are several, easy ways to do it, if you’re suddenly inspired to convert into minimalism.

 Ask yourself really, really hard before buying.
 "Does this really give value?
 Am I better off not buying this?"
 I tried and I found out that my willingness to buy on impulse went down a notch.

-When I started doing the above, the effects were immediate and easy to detect
+When you start doing the above, the effects will be immediate and easy to detect